Skip to main content

 Hireflix Integrations

-Integrations include Lever, BambooHR, Teamtailor, Recruitee, JazzHR, SmartRecruiters, Greenhouse, Workable
+Integrations include Lever, BambooHR, Teamtailor, Recruitee, JazzHR, SmartRecruiters, Greenhouse, Workable.
+They also offer an API for custom integrations.

 Pros and Cons